Baguio's at-large congressional district

 Baguio's at-large congressional district refers to the lone congressional district of the Philippines in the city of Baguio.
 It has been represented in the House of Representatives of the Philippines since 1992.
-It was previously included in Benguet's 1st congressional district from 1987 to 1992.
-The district is currently represented in the 18th Congress by Marquez Go of the Nacionalista Party (NP).
+It was previously included or known as Benguet's 1st congressional district from 1987 to 1995.
+The district is currently represented in the 20th Congress by Mauricio Domogan of the Lakas–CMD.